Norwegian research institutions unable to reach agreement with Elsevier

-However, BI retains access to about 70 of the most read journals at BI, on the basis of other subscription agreements.
+However, BI retains access to 68 of the most read journals at BI, on the basis of other subscription agreements.

 How can I get access to articles in Elsevier’s journals?

 There are several ways to get access to articles in journals that BI does not subscribe to:

 1. Contact the library

 Articles that are not freely available and which the library does not have in its collections can often be acquired from other libraries in Norway and abroad.
 Search for and order the article in Oria, or contact your campus library for more information.